nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 > mark 3
+Nice!
 I've marked this task as done!
 	[E][X] Codeforces Div2 (from 22 09 2023 2235 to 23 11 2023 0035)
 ```